PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 outer-owner, architecture, core, and TensorFlow-import-blocked suites pass.
 The next candidate is the terminal clamp/unary/ReLU cluster; characterize its shared pass-state scope and every outer boundary before extraction.

+That terminal clamp/unary/ReLU cluster is now characterized without production changes.
+It contains three ordered cleanup runners and constructs exactly one `ModelIRPassStateScope`, shared by all three along with the same ModelIR, layout, and diagnostics values.
+It has one zero-argument outer invocation between the layout-gated singleton-reshape and SINet terminal-layout boundaries.
+Focused contracts freeze every argument and boundary, while the existing pass-efficiency fixture proves one graph-index build at runtime.
+The eventual phase needs a frozen ModelIR/layout/diagnostics context, three stable IDs, and a fresh shared scope per phase invocation.